 About the KSWE

-The word “Kultursymposium” captures the interplay between discursive and artistic formats.
-With a diverse programme of performances, panel discussions, film series, musical contributions, short lectures and interactive discussions, the Kultursymposium is an international festival format that brings together different perspectives, disciplines and voices from the Goethe-Institut network.
+The word "Kultursymposium" captures the interplay between discursive and artistic formats.
+In a diverse programme of performances, discussions, films, musical contributions, short lectures and interactive workshops, the festival brings together international perspectives, disciplines and voices from the Goethe-Institut network.

 The cultural city of Weimar is closely connected to the Goethe-Institut.
-After all, the namesake of our institution, poet and thinker Johann Wolfgang von Goethe lived here for many years until his death.
+Indeed, the namesake of our institution, the poet and thinker Johann Wolfgang von Goethe, lived here for many years.
 The city brings together cultural diversity and a network of exciting programme partners for the Kultursymposium Weimar.
-The city is also creating a cultural framework for the festival, ranging from panel discussions in Goethe’s home to lectures at the Bauhaus-University.
+The city is also creating a cultural framework for the festival, ranging from debates in the Duchess Anna Amalia library to lectures at the Bauhaus-University.

-The Kultursymposium Weimar’s small project team organizes the event from the Goethe-Institut’s office in the capital city of Berlin.
-The team is supported by colleagues from the Goethe-Institut’s head office in Munich and the many ideas and voices from the Goethe-Instituts abroad and our partners in Weimar.
+The Kultursymposium Weimar project team organises the event from the capital city office of the Goethe-Institut in Berlin.
+The team is supported by colleagues from the Goethe-Institut’s head office in Munich and the many ideas and voices from Goethe-Instituts across the world.